cockroachdb/docs/src/current/_includes/v24.2/install-docker-steps.md

 Experimental images are not qualified for production use and not eligible for support or uptime SLA commitments.

-1. Install a container runtime, such as [Docker Desktop](https://docs.docker.com/desktop/install/).
+1. Install a container runtime, such as [Docker Desktop](https://docs.docker.com/desktop/).
 1. Verify that the runtime service is installed correctly and running in the background.
 Refer to the runtime's documentation.
 For Docker, start a terminal and run `docker version`.
 If you get an error, verify your installation and try again.
 1. Visit [Docker Hub](https://hub.docker.com/r/cockroachdb/cockroach) and decide which image tag to pull.
-CockroachDB images are published on [Docker Hub](https://hub.docker.com/r/cockroachdb/cockroach).
 Releases are rolled out gradually.
 Docker images for a new release are published when other binary artifacts are published.
 The following tag formats are commonly used, although other tags are available.

     <table markdown="1">
     <thead>
       <tr>
         <td>Tag</td>
-        <td>Example></td>
+        <td>Example</td>
         <td>Description</td>
       </tr>
     </thead>